Constraining Linear-chain CRFs to Regular Languages: Synthetic Data Experiments

 \subsection{Differences in MAP inference}

 We show here that constrained training and constrained decoding can disagree about which label sequence they deem most likely.
 Furthermore, in this case, MAP inference agrees with the data distribution's mode for constrained training, but not for constrained decoding.
-To do this, we construct a fixed-length output language $\Lang = \texttt{acd}\mid\texttt{bcd}\mid\texttt{bce}$, where an unconstrained CRF is be limited by the Markov property to predict $\y$'s prefix and suffix independently.
+To do this, we construct a fixed-length output language $\Lang = \texttt{acd}\mid\texttt{bcd}\mid\texttt{bce}$, where an unconstrained CRF is limited by the Markov property to predict $\y$'s prefix and suffix independently, and choose a data distribution which violates this independence assumption.
 We select our data distribution,

 to be close to uniform, but with one label sequence holding the slight majority, and we ensure that the majority label sequence is \textit{not} the label sequence with both the majority prefix and the majority suffix (i.e. \texttt{bcd}).
 As before, we hold the observation sequence as a constant ($\texttt{ooo}$).
 We train a constrained and an unconstrained CRF to convergence, and compare $\Pc[\thetau]$ to $\Pc[\thetac]$.